xue2sheng/GenealogicalTree/README.md

 Instead of starting directly with the problem core, don't test thoroughly edge cases, leaping into too early optimization, don't document your results/decisions/mistakes and ending with an app that only run partially on your development environment, the **aproach** will be the opposite one.

 1. Ensure a minimum of portability on different environments as hinted in the next section.
+2. [Generate diagrams from code/documentation](image/README.md) to be able to track down all the changes.
-2. [Use templates to gather external information](template/README.md) to document as much automatically as possible.
+3. [Use templates to gather external information](template/README.md) to document as much automatically as possible.
-3. [Write tests](test/README.md) to cover your app and let you  optimize knowing you're not breaking previous development.
+4. [Write tests](test/README.md) to cover your app and let you  optimize knowing you're not breaking previous development.
-4. [Measure your application](optimize/README.md) in order to compare improvements/regressions during the optimization stage.
+5. [Measure your application](optimize/README.md) in order to compare improvements/regressions during the optimization stage.
-5. [Solve the core problem](src/README.md) in the most simple and maintainable way at our disposal.
+6. [Solve the core problem](src/README.md) in the most simple and maintainable way at our disposal.

 ![width=400px](image/approach.png)